howdoiusekeyboard/ACM_Foundations_2023/docs/Beginner-2/README.md

  ```

 2.  **WAP to sort an array A[] consisting of only 1s, 2s, and 3s. the following task needs to be done**
-- **A function that sorts the given array.
-The functions should put all 1s first, then all 2s and all 3s in last.**
+- **The program should sort the given array and put all 1s first, then all 2s and all 3s in last.**
 - **Print the array elements after sorting.**

 **Test case 1:**